christofergass02/software-design-lab/journal.md

 ## Week four (2/20 to 2/27)

 This week, I reworked the sloth emporium html page for my own website.
 I created a front/home page, CV page, Bio page, and Portfolio page that all link together.
+Worked on formating HTML page and looked at similar professional pages to create a similar and professional page.
+Still need to add verbage, but like how the page is starting to come together.

 Hour 1: Reworked Sloth Emporium html page
 Hour 2: Continued to rework html page